Data-and-Research-Phila-Dept-of-Revenue/enrollment-gaps/outreach_data_tool.md

     scrolling="no">
 </iframe>

-Note: Calculating the enrollment gap for each council district is complex, as census tracts do not align perfectly with council district boundaries.
+<ins>Note</ins>: Calculating the enrollment gap for each council district is complex, as census tracts do not align perfectly with council district boundaries.
 Since ACS data on owner-occupied residences is not broken down by council district, it cannot be directly used to assign values to specific districts when a single census tract overlaps multiple districts.